Content Siloing for E-commerce: Product + Content Integration Strategy

 Tier 1: Cornerstone Content (Top of Funnel)

-Purpose: Attract broad traffic, establish authority
+Purpose: Attract broad traffic, establish topical authority

 Keywords: High-volume informational queries